-On June 9, 2017, the Company acquired the Mother Lode Property (Figure 3), which is located immediately east of Beatty, Nevada, in Nye County.
-The Mother Lode Property is in the Bare Mountain District, and was previously mined by Glamis Gold Ltd. as part of the Daisy Project.
-The Company acquired the 13 Federal mining claims comprising the Mother Lode Property from Goldcorp USA, Inc. ("Goldcorp").
-The Company has also staked an additional 30 claims (the MN claim group) to the northwest of the Mother Lode Property claims and an additional 22 claims (the ME claim group) to the east of the Mother Lode Property claims.
+On June 9, 2017, the Company acquired the Mother Lode Property (Figure 4), which is located approximately six kilometres east of Beatty, Nevada, in Nye County.
+The Mother Lode Property is in the Bare Mountain District, and was previously mined by Gold Search Inc. The Company acquired the 13 Federal mining claims comprising the Mother Lode Property from Goldcorp USA.
+The Company staked an additional 105 claims (the MN claim group) to the northwest of the Mother Lode